ROUND 3 CALL FOR PROPOSALS

 In 2020, through a partnership with the Virginia Chamber Foundation, the program was rebranded as the Virginia Talent + Opportunity Partnership (V-TOP).

-Please see full instructions for details regarding limited submission rules, task force membership requirements, deliverables and more.
+Please see full instructions for details regarding eligibility and limited submission rules, task force membership requirements, deliverables and more.

 Proposals Are Now Being Accepted on a Rolling Basis

 Estimated Start Date: Approximately 90 days after submission